getify/You-Dont-Know-JS/scope-closures/ch3.md

 const studentName = "Suzy";   // obviously this must be an error
 ```

-Since `const` "re-declaration" must be disallowed (on technical grounds), TC39 essentially felt that `let` "re-declaration" should disallow it as well.
+Since `const` "re-declaration" must be disallowed (on technical grounds), TC39 essentially felt that `let` "re-declaration" should be disallowed as well.

 #### Loops